 We have incurred net losses in all periods since our inception, and we may not achieve or maintain profitability in the future.
-We experienced net losses of \$140.1 million, \$141.8 million, and \$92.6 million for fiscal 2019, fiscal 2020, and fiscal 2021, respectively.
-As of October 31, 2021, we had an accumulated deficit of \$922.9 million.
+We experienced net losses of \$234.8 million, \$92.6 million, and \$141.8 million for fiscal 2022, fiscal 2021, and fiscal 2020, respectively.
+As of April 30, 2022, we had an accumulated deficit of \$996.4 million.
 While we have experienced significant growth in revenue in recent periods, we cannot assure you when or whether we will reach or maintain profitability.
 We also expect our operating expenses to increase in the future as we continue to invest for our future growth, which will negatively affect our results of operations if our total revenue does not increase.
 We cannot assure you that these investments will result in substantial increases in our total revenue or improvements in our results of operations.
-We also have incurred and expect to continue to increase growth additional legal, accounting, and other expenses as a public company, which we expect to there in company eas we invest in our business or to manage our costs could prevent us from achieving or maintaining profitability or positive cash flow.
+We also have incurred and expect to continue to incur significant additional legal, accounting, and other expenses as a public company.
+Any failure to increase our revenue as we invest in our business or to manage our costs could prevent us from achieving or maintaining profitability or positive cash flow.